StackStorm/st2docs/docs/source/install/rhel7.rst

 Setup ChatOps
 -------------

-If you already run a Hubot instance, you only have to install the `hubot-stackstorm plugin <https://github.com/StackStorm/hubot-stackstorm>`_ and configure |st2| env variables, as described below.
+If you already run a Hubot instance, you can install the `hubot-stackstorm plugin
+<https://github.com/StackStorm/hubot-stackstorm>`_ and configure |st2| environment variables, as
+described below.
 Otherwise, the easiest way to enable :doc:`StackStorm ChatOps </chatops/index>` is to use the `st2chatops <https://github.com/stackstorm/st2chatops/>`_ package.

-* Validate that ``chatops`` pack is installed, and a notification rule is enabled:
+* Validate that the ``chatops`` pack is installed, and a notification rule is enabled:

   .. code-block:: bash